 Nyishis food choices revolve around their agricultural produce viz. rice, millet, maize, and yams.
 Rice is the staple food which is supplemented by meat and vegetables.
 They consume boiled food mostly.

 The meat is boiled with a little salt in it.
 No oil or spices are used.
 It’s garnished with leafy vegetables and grated ginger.
-Sometimes, the meat is roasted or smoke-dried and kept in bamboo baskets to preserve it for the future use.
+Sometimes, the meat is roasted or smoke-dried and kept in bamboo baskets to preserve it for future use.

 Bamboo shoots are used to add flavor to the food.